-2. Properly position the guard (Fig. 2).
+2. Properly position the guard.

-- Wipe the flange, FIXTEC nut and spindle to remove dust and debris.
+3. Wipe the flange, flange nut and spindle to remove dust and debris.
 Inspect the parts for damage.
+Replace if needed.
+Use only MILWAUKEE® mounting hardware designed for your tool.

-Replace if needed. - 4.
-Place the flange on spindle, as shown (Fig. 3).
+4. Place the flange on spindle, as shown.